UpGoerFive/Gift-Picker/README.md

 A small tool to pair gift givers and recipients for Secret Santa

-The most current version is the python-picker, though it's not totally functional yet.
-After testing and some updates it should be good to go, at which point I might archive the Racket version, or leave it around for fun.
+The most current version is `python-picker`, it's only written with modules from the standard library, so it should be usable on any Python 3.7+ installation.